needle-mirror/com.unity.ai.planner/README.md

 * Assisting in creating tutorials
 * Automated testing

-Start by creating a domain definition in the authoring tool that models the problem space at an abstract level.
-Then, create one or more plan definitions that provide rules for what actions or decisions can be made.
-Submit these to the planner system and get back a plan that converges on an optimal solution and can update as changes in the world occur.
+Start by defining a planning domain, composed of objects with which your agent may interact.
+Then, create definitions for what actions or decisions an agent may make.
+Once the planning problem is defined, the planner system will iteratively build a plan that converges to an optimal solution.
+Execute these plans by creating an agent script and game code to control your characters.

 ## Required Software
-Unity 2019.1
+Unity 2019.2

 ## Documentation
-Documentation for the AI Planner is available in [unpublished](Documentation~/index.md) and [published](https://docs.unity3d.com/Packages/com.unity.ai.planner@0.0/) form.
+Documentation for the AI Planner is available in [unpublished](Documentation~/index.md) and [published](https://docs.unity3d.com/Packages/com.unity.ai.planner@0.1/) form.

 For further discussion, [please visit the forum](https://forum.unity.com/forums/ai-navigation-previews.122/).